Growing evidence demonstrates that getting outside plays an important part in improving our mental and our physical health.

 Take time during a walk or run to notice the sounds and smells around you.
 Pay attention to the colors and textures; notice what is blooming today, or how the sun glints on some trees while casting others in shadow.“As long as we are in a safe place and the weather isn’t inclement, getting outside for some exercise each day can be beneficial,” said Hart.

-And if you find that local parks and trails are not a viable option right now, consider the world just beyond your door.
+Consider the world just beyond your door.
 Some of the best sources for nature experiences are close at hand, such as the backyard for bird watching and gardening, and the neighborhood for admiring the floral displays and landscapes of neighbors.

 Whether you choose forest trails or your city block, why not take time today to get outside for a walk or run or to catch up on yard work.
 Maybe you’ll discover its good medicine for more than you expected.